CU-DBMI/set-website/index.md

 ---

 {% capture text %}
-We are the Software Engineering Team (SET) of the [Center for Health AI](https://medschool.cuanschutz.edu/ai) at the [University of Colorado Anschutz](https://www.cuanschutz.edu/).
+We are a small group of dedicated software developers with the [Center for Health AI](https://medschool.cuanschutz.edu/ai) at the [University of Colorado Anschutz](https://www.cuanschutz.edu/).

 {%
   include link.html
   link="about"
+  title="Who we are"
   text="Learn more about us"
   icon="fas fa-arrow-right"
+  flip=true
   style="button"
 %}
 {:.center}